MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-your-Teams-app-test-tool.md

 ## FAQ

 <details>
-<summary>How can I test my bot if the Test Tool doesn't support its features?</summary>
+<summary>How can I test my bot if Test Tool doesn't support its features?</summary>

-You can always use the [Teams client](https://teams.microsoft.com/) to test the features that Test Tool doesn't support.
+You can always use the Teams client to test the features that Test Tool doesn't support.
 Select the option **Debug (Edge)** or **Debug (Chrome)** to test your application in the Teams client.
 <br>
 &nbsp;
 </details>
 <details>
 <summary>How would I know if Test Tool doesn't support features in my bot?</summary>

-The Test Tool shows a warning message in conversation and log panel when it detects unsupported features.
+Test Tool shows a warning message in conversation and log panel when it detects unsupported features.

 :::image type="content" source="../assets/images/teams-toolkit-v2/debug/features-not-supported.png" alt-text="Screenshot shows the warning message of an unsupported feature.":::
 <br>
 &nbsp;
 </details>
 <details>
-<summary>Does Microsoft recommend using only the Test Tool for testing bot applications?</summary>
+<summary>Does Microsoft recommend using only Test Tool for testing bot applications?</summary>

 No. We always recommend users to test their bot application in the Teams client before moving the application to the production environment.
 <br>